 He parlayed those traits into a job writing scripts for CBS in the mid-1950s.
 Soon, he was writing for prime time shows and making a name for himself with his inventive plots.

-That creativity led to his being given his own weekly TV series, which he called The Twilight Zone.
+That creativity led to his being given a weekly TV series, which he called The Twilight Zone.

 The first episode aired on October 2, 1959.
 It was an immediate success.